The House of Youth

 Maria Montessori’s educational vision for the adolescent was based on three fundamental needs.
 When these fundamentals are respected, the learning environment is aligned with the needs of the adolescent and results in a healthy, well-rounded, and authentic education:

 Connection with the earth and place.
 The sometimes-tumultuous inner world of the adolescent is soothed by connection to a stable outer world.
-Time spent in nature is vital for a grounded adolescence.
+Time spent in nature is vital for a grounded adolescence, thus the choice of a lush garden around them.
 The land contains the roots of all sciences and history of civilisations.

 Living and learning in a social, self-organized community.
 The adolescent has a great need for belonging and for social connection.
 By being given the freedom and responsibility to organize and run their own community (with wise adult guidance), the adolescent finds the respect and dignity he/she so deeply craves.
 Great inner growth occurs with this process of learning how to be in community.